varya/varya.github.com/_posts/en/issues/2014-02-25-ym-modular-system.md

 notice the `provide` callback in the YM example.
 What is it for?

-Let us imagine a case that `moduleA` and `moduleB` cannot be resolved immediately (synchroniuosly, as it is required by CommonJS and AMD).
-Sometimes you need to do an asynchronious action first.
-The simpliest example can me `setTimeout`.
+Let us imagine a case that `moduleA` and `moduleB` cannot be resolved immediately (synchronously, as it is required by CommonJS and AMD).
+Sometimes you need to do an asynchronous action first.
+The simpliest example can be `setTimeout`.
 There is no way to implement it elegantly with CommonJS and AMD.
 But with `YM` it can be coded like following: